 Pre-Optometry Professional Society (POPS)

-Pre Optometry Professional Society is a organization that works to inform students about the field of optometry.
-We encourage strong relationships between students and optometrists and provide hands-on experience for vision care through shadowing and volunteering opportunities.
-Our members are active participants at our school and in our community and are very engaged in the field of optometry.
-We have local optometrists and optometry school representatives speak to us throughout the year and attend conferences to learn more about the field.
-We hope that you can come join us in the fall!
+Pre-Optometry Professional Society is an organization that works to inform students about the fields of optometry, ophthalmology, and other eyecare specialties.
+We encourage strong relationships between students and practicing optometrists in addition to providing hands-on experience for vision care through shadowing, volunteering, and employment opportunities.
+In addition, we attend state-wide POPS meetings and get to know our fellow pre-optometry students at other prominent universities.
+Our members are active participants in the Waco community as eyecare educators and service leaders.
+We have local optometrists and optometry school representatives speak to us throughout the year and we attend conferences to learn more about the field.
+We hope you will join our tight-knit community in the fall!

 Contact us at email@example.com if you are interested in joining or would like more information about POPS.